This post may contain affiliate links. Please read our disclosure policy.

 close up view of tortilla soup in white bowl

 • Do not add the cream cheese until the soup is almost done.
-Instead of cream cheese, you can add another cream like heavy cream or half and half. (a not-so-less-healthy option).
+Instead of cream cheese, you can add another cream, like heavy cream or half and half.
+If you don’t mind this addition.
 Also, you may use lite canned coconut milk.

 • Use any beans you like.
-We used black and red beans.
+I used black and red beans.
+Clean out what you have in that pantry lol.

 • You can use fresh, frozen, or canned corn.